HL7/US-Core/input/pagecontent/general-guidance.md

 ### Across Platform Searches

-US Core servers are not required to resolve full URLs that are external to their environment.
+US Core servers are not required to resolve absolute URLs that are external to their environment.

 ### Limiting The Number Of Search Results

-In order to manage the number of search results returned, the server may choose to return the results in a series of pages.
-The search result set contains the URLs that the client uses to request additional pages from the search set.
+Servers may choose to return the results in a series of pages to manage the number of search results returned.
+The search result set contains the URLs used to request additional pages from the search set.
 For a simple RESTful search, the page links are contained in the returned bundle as links.
 See the [managing returned resources] in the FHIR specification for more information.

 ------------------------------------------------------------------------
 <!--